schoko11/KEKO-Kemper-Control/README.md

 **This is the initial Version considered alpha state don't use it in a productive environment**

-`**Known limitations / drawbacks / bugs**
+**Known limitations / drawbacks / bugs**
-- FX: Micro Pitch       Parameter: Detune       -> wrong value is displayed (string request of kemper display is not supported)
+`- FX: Micro Pitch       Parameter: Detune       -> wrong value is displayed (string request of kemper display is not supported)
 - FX: Chromatic Pitch   Parameter: Detune       -> wrong value is displayed (string request of kemper display is not supported)
 - FX: Crystal Delay     Parameter: Pitch Detune -> wrong value is displayed (string request of kemper display is not supported)
 - FX: Loop Pitch Delay  Parameter: Pitch Detune -> wrong value is displayed (string request of kemper display is not supported)